fengdelan/convert-ip2location-lite-mmdb/readme.md

    Note: Download the database with **CSV** only.

-2. After you have download this repository, open you terminal and type `'python convert.py <database_name>'` or `'python convert.py <database_name>'` for those who have Python 2 and 3 installed.
+2. After you have download this repository, open you terminal and type `'python convert.py <database_name>'` or `'python3 convert.py <database_name>'` for those who have Python 2 and 3 installed.

 3. Now you can use Maxmind reader library to read the MMDB database.